menandmice/micetro_docs/guides/user-manual/external_scripts.rst

   </customFields>
   </result>

-Men & Mice Central uses the information in the XML structure to update other custom properties or to display an error message if the success attribute on the result element is set to 0.
+Men&Mice Central uses the information in the XML structure to update other custom properties or to display an error message if the success attribute on the result element is set to 0.
 The following XML example shows how an error message can be returned by the external script.

 .. code-block:: XML
   :linenos:

   <?xml version="1.0"?><result success="0"><error code="1"message="The error message."></error></result>

 The XML structure is not required to return information about all custom properties, only fields that the script has changed.
-Unknown property fields are ignored by Men & Mice Central.
+Unknown property fields are ignored by Men&Mice Central.

 Zone Content Change Script Interface
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^